drewgrif/bspwm-setup/README.md

 - **Custom Keybindings**: Optimized for productivity with easily accessible shortcuts.
 - **Polybar Integration**: A beautiful and functional bar with system stats, workspaces, and notifications.
-- **Themed Appearance**: Deep teal color palette featuring shades like `#6d9877`.
+- **Themed Appearance**: Deep teal color palette or orange
 - **Rofi Launcher**: For quick application launching and power menus.
 - **Picom for Compositing**: Adds smooth window animations and transparency.
 - **Autostart Applications**: Common utilities like network managers and notification daemons.

-## Dependencies
+## Inclusions

-Before using this configuration, ensure you have the following installed:
+Specialized configuration for:

 - **BSPWM**: The window manager itself.
 - **sxhkd**: For keybinding management.